MugenMicko/voron/V0/Dragon_Burner/Beta_v2/README.md

 max_temp: 85
 ```

 Klipper will shutdown if the top of the heatsink hits 85C.
-You can use thermal paste to help keep a bulb thermistor in contact with the heatsink and layed the wires through the provided groove, then fitted the extruder on top to hold it in place.
+You can use thermal paste to help keep a bulb thermistor in contact with the heatsink and route the wires through the provided groove, then fit the extruder on top to hold it in place.

 ## Assembly: